What to Do With Wedding and Engagement Rings After Divorce

 Not only are your rings worn, but in order for a jeweler who is buying them to make a profit, they must purchase items for less than they can resell them for.
 On top of that, two rings purchased at the same retail price may have different resell values based on what influenced the initial price.

 Look into several options before you make the decision on where to sell your ring as prices will vary.
-We conducted our own study on where to sell a diamond ring for the greatest return.
+We conducted our own study on where to sell an engagement ring for the most money.
 After reaching out to six different companies with the same ring, we found that you can typically get a better return when working with a diamond broker.
 When it came to our ring, they offered us between $2,300 – $2,500 as opposed to a pawnbroker who offered us between $1,200 – $1,400.